 - 1. Excludes directorship in companies under Section 8 of the Companies Act, 2013. - 2.
 For the purpose of counting membership in Board Committee of other Companies, Chairmanship / Membership of the Audit Committee and the Stakeholders Relationship Committee alone are considered. - 3.
-The Company's Board of Directors comprises of 6 Directors including 4 Independent Directors, one of whom is woman director as on March 31, 2023.
-All the Independent Directors on the Board are eminent professionals, having wide range of skills and experience in business, industry, finance and law. - 4.
+The Company's Board of Directors comprises of 6 Directors including 4 Independent Directors, one of whom is a woman director as on March 31, 2024.
+All the Independent Directors on the Board are eminent professionals, having a wide range of skills and experience in business, industry, finance and law. - 4.
+Mr. Khushaal C. Thackersey and Mr. Abhimanyu J. Thackersey who were Executive Directors till May 22, 2024 have been appointed by the Board of Directors as Joint Managing Directors with effect from May 23, 2024. - 5.
 Abbreviations:

-P = Promoter, E = Executive Director, NE = Non - Executive Director, I = Independent Director, W = Woman Director, S = Shareholders, C = Chairman, M = Member.
+P = Promoter, ED = Executive Director, NE = Non - Executive Director, I = Independent Director, W= Woman Director, S = Shareholders, C = Chairman, M = Member.